Heinz-Josef Fabry

-Heinz-Josef Fabry (Winterberg, 14 December 1944) is a German Hebraist and deacon of the Catholic Theological Faculty of Bonn University.
+Heinz-Josef Fabry (born in Winterberg on 14 December 1944) is a German Hebraist and deacon of the Catholic Theological Faculty of Bonn University.
 Following the death of his teacher Gerhard Johannes Botterweck in 1981 he was co-editor of the 15 volume Theological dictionary of the Old Testament with the Swedish scholar Helmer Ringgren (translated into English by David E. Green).
-He is also author of various studies on the Dead Sea scrolls.
+He is also author of various studies on the Dead Sea Scrolls.